cesare-spinoso/QCS/README.md

 ```

 # Dataset
 The `CVDQuoding` dataset is available upon request.
 The current repository assumes that the 15 `xml` files we will send you will be placed in the `data/raw_xml` directory.
+To reproduce our results, you must convert the raw XML files to a `.jsonl` file format.
+To do so, please run our dataset maker script found in `qcs/dataset`.
+More instruction available there.